Correlation study of some solar activity indices in the cycles 21 - 23

 were $F_{ind}$ is the activity index flux,

 $A_{ind}$ is the intercept of a polynomial regression,

 $B1_{ind}$ and $B2_{ind}$ are the coefficients of a polynomial regression.

-In Table 2 we present the coefficients of polynomial regressions: $A$, $B1$, $B2$ and their standard errors $\sigma$ of intercept and slope values.
+In the Table 2 we present the coefficients of polynomial regressions: $A$, $B1$, $B2$ and their standard errors $\sigma$ of intercept and slope values.

 We have to point out that close interconnection between radiation fluxes characterized the energy release from different atmosphere's layers is the widespread phenomenon among the stars of late-type spectral classes.
-Bruevich \& Alekseev (2007) confirmed that there exists the close interconnection between photospheric and coronal fluxes variations for solar-type stars of F, G, K and M spectral classes with widely varying activity of their atmospheres.
-It was shown that the summary areas of spots and values of X-ray fluxes increase gradually from the sun and HK project stars with the low spotted discs to the highly spotted K and M-stars for which Alekseev \& Gershberg (1996) constructed the zonal model of the spots distributed at the star's disks .
+(Bruevich \& Alekseev 2007) confirmed that there exists the close interconnection between photospheric and coronal fluxes variations for solar-type stars of F, G, K and M spectral classes with widely varying activity of their atmospheres.
+It was shown that the summary areas of spots and values of X-ray fluxes increase gradually from the sun and HK-project stars with the low spotted discs to the highly spotted K and M-stars for which (Alekseev \& Gershberg 1996) constructed the zonal model of the spots distributed at the star's disks.
+The variations of activity indices in the whole 11-yr cycle of the Sun are very similar to the cyclical variations of the chromospheric fluxes on the stars.
+So we can simulate the dependencies which describe the variations of the indices during the activity cycle for the stars as for the Sun, see Bruevich and Bruevich (2004).